olewsaa/amateur-radio/OrangePi/README.md

 ## pat
 There is a [64 bit build of pat](https://harenber.web.cern.ch/harenber/pat_0.12.1_arm64.deb).
 This install nicely under Ubuntu on the Orange Pi 4.
 It runs and seems to be working OK, but validation is pending.
+Another option is to just clone the git [repo](https://github.com/la5nta/pat) and build it locally.

 ## VARA
 VARA is another issue.
 As the Orange Pi 4 is a 64 bit system and the